best-practice-and-impact/qa-of-code-guidance/_sources/project_documentation.md

 [Open source](https://opensource.com/resources/what-open-source) software is software with source code that anyone can freely inspect, modify and enhance.
 As a government analyst, you should aim to make all new source code open, unless justification can be provided for withholding part of your source code.

-Open sourcing code benefits yourself, other government analyst and the public.
+Open sourcing code benefits yourself, other government analysts and the public.

 Personal benefits from open sourcing include: